rocketfellows/specific-country-vat-number-format-validators-config/README.md

 ![Code Coverage Badge](./badge.svg)

 This package provides an abstract class for configuring a list of validators for a specific country.
-It is one of the implementations of the **_rocketfellows\CountryVatNumberFormatValidatorsConfig\CountryVatNumberFormatValidatorsConfigInterface_** interface.
+It is one of the implementations of the **_rocketfellows\CountryVatNumberFormatValidatorsConfig\CountryVatNumberFormatValidatorsConfigInterface_**&nbsp;interface.

 ## Installation